markbrennand/force-framework/source/dependency/README.md

 properties (setter injection), or through an interface (abstract entity injection).
 The term "abstract entity" used in this document shall refer to either an interface or abstract class.

-Thg _Dependency_ class allows an abstract entity to be bound to a concrete implementation.
+Thg _DependencyV1_ class allows an abstract entity to be bound to a concrete implementation.
 It supports setter and abstract entity injection.
 An application can use  one of the _inject_ methods to perform injection.
 This allows the same implementation class to be used in many places in the code base.
 It allows for the`implementation to be changed application wide easily.